ShaoyingZhang/SmvTraining/README.md

   * Project Name should be SmvTraining and FQN should be `org.tresamigos.smvtraining`
   * Move everything from the created project directory to this cloned project directory and commit and push
   * Update the SMV config param smv.dataDir in the file conf/smv-user-conf.props in the project directory to reflect the new location after the project directory has been moved.
 See [Smv Application Configuration](https://github.com/TresAmigosSD/SMV/blob/master/docs/user/app_config.md) for further details.

+06/14 note: go through item 6 first, then item 8, then try understand every line of code in the example app, and get all questions answered

 4. Make some small changes on the example modules, save it, compile (mvn package), and run with either smv-run or smv-shell.
-May need to learn a little about Maven at this stage
+May need to learn a little about Maven at this stage (this step does not make sense, no idea what the code is doing at this point, item 4 may be moved to right before item 7)

 5. Pickup some basic Scala: [Scala For The Impatiant](https://www.dropbox.com/s/tdc0xxv6hc0375l/Scala%20for%20the%20Impatient%20-%20Cay%20S.%20Horstmann.epub?dl=0)
 6. Go through [Spark SQL and Dataframe programing guide](http://spark.apache.org/docs/1.5.2/sql-programming-guide.html) and [Spark Scala API doc](http://spark.apache.org/docs/1.5.2/api/scala/index.html#org.apache.spark.package), majorly the methods in the [DataFrame Class](http://spark.apache.org/docs/1.5.2/api/scala/index.html#org.apache.spark.sql.DataFrame) and functions in the [functions package](http://spark.apache.org/docs/1.5.2/api/scala/index.html#org.apache.spark.sql.functions$)
 7. Make some changes on the example modules by trying out some of the Spark functions